Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 - Coughing.

-- Small risk of lung collapse if a patient has certain lungs disorder.
+- There is a small risk of lung collapse if a patient has a certain lung disorder.

-In addition to the risks mentioned above, patients should inform their doctor about the following conditions before going for the PFTs.
+In addition to the abovementioned risks, patients should inform their doctor about the following conditions before going for the PFTS.

 - Recent eye surgery.